Chinese culture: Qu in Yuan dynasty

-The novels in Ming dynasty and Qing dynasty
+The novel in Ming dynasty and Qing dynasty

-The Four Great Classical or Classic Novels of Chinese literature are the four novels commonly regarded by Chinese literary criticism to be the greatest and most influential of pre-modern Chinese fiction.
-Dating from the Ming and Qing dynasties, they are well known to most Chinese either directly or through their many adaptations to Chinese opera and other forms of popular culture.
-They are among the world's longest and oldest novels and are considered to be the pinnacle of China's literary achievement in classic novels, influencing the creation of many stories, plays, movies, games, and other forms of entertainment across other parts of East Asia.

 Chinese fiction, rooted in narrative classics such as Shishuo Xinyu, Sou Shen Ji, Wenyuan Yinghua, Da Tang Xiyu Ji, Youyang Zazu, Taiping Guangji, and official histories, developed into the novel as early as the Song dynasty.
 The novel as an extended prose narrative which realistically creates a believable world of its own evolved in China and in Europe from the 14th to 18th centuries, though a little earlier in China.
 Chinese audiences were more interested in history and were more historically minded.
 They appreciated relative optimism, moral humanism, and relative emphasis on collective behavior and the welfare of the society.

 The rise of a money economy and urbanization beginning in the Song era led to a professionalization of entertainment which was further encouraged by the spread of printing, the rise of literacy, and education.
 In both China and Western Europe, the novel gradually became more autobiographical and serious in exploration of social, moral, and philosophical problems.
 Chinese fiction of the late Ming dynasty and early Qing dynasty was varied, self-conscious, and experimental.
 In China, however, there was no counterpart to the 19th-century European explosion of novels.
 The novels of the Ming and early Qing dynasties represented a pinnacle of classic Chinese fiction.
+They are well known to most Chinese either directly or through their many adaptations to Chinese opera and other forms of popular culture, influencing the creation of many stories, plays, movies, games, and other forms of entertainment across other parts of East Asia.

 The scholar and literary critic Andrew H. Plaks argues that Romance of the Three Kingdoms, Water Margin, Journey to the West, and The Golden Lotus collectively constituted a technical breakthrough reflecting new cultural values and intellectual concerns.
 Their educated editors, authors, and commentators used the narrative conventions developed from earlier story-tellers, such as the episodic structure, interspersed songs and folk sayings, or speaking directly to the reader, but they fashioned self-consciously ironic narratives whose seeming familiarity camouflaged a Neo-Confucian moral critique of late Ming decadence.
 Plaks explores the textual history of the novels (all published after their author's deaths, usually anonymously) and how the ironic and satiric devices of these novels paved the way for the great novels of the 18th century.
-Plaks further shows these Ming novels share formal characteristics.
+The Story of the Stone, or Dream of the Red Chamber, which circulated in manuscript until being edited and printed in 1791, is widely considered the greatest of the traditional Chinese novels.
+The Scholars was published in 1750.